He is a natural born hunter!

 Coat

-The Saluki’s coat is silky, soft and smooth.
-His coat comes in many different colors such as white cream, gold, fawn, tan and grizzle, red, black and tam, white, black and tan.
+The Saluki’s coat is silky, soft, and smooth.
+His coat comes in many colors: white, cream, gold, fawn, tan and grizzle, red, black and tam, white, black, and tan.

 Grooming